sifi727/TripCo/team/sprint4.md

 #### What Went Well

 The ways we split up the components allowed for separation of concerns when we developed.
+Comminication between teammates in person and over Slak continues to improve, we are able to effectively assist each other during planning and development.

 * The search component was able to be developed and tested without affecting the other developers.
 * Attributes was able to be added to itinerary with any problems.